 My girlfriend, Erika, was not white.
 She stood about 5′ 8″ tall and had straight black hair.
 She was incredibly fit because she was a vegetarian and a runner.
 Erika was mixed.
 Her Chinese mother had died from cancer when she was only three.
 Virginia was her hometown, but she also had international experience studying abroad in Spain.

 If you ever go camping in a desolate place, you’ll marvel at the brightness of the stars.
 Each evening we’d sit out on the porch right off the kitchen and look up.
 Because there wasn’t a street light for miles, the solar system jumped out at us like high definition.
 We spotted no fewer than three shooting stars each night, which makes me wonder what else do we miss in our daily lives because we can’t let go of money.

 On the third day of a week long visit we got a flier.
 On the flier were four white hooded figures with an invitation to join the KKK.
+Was this the Virginia of yesterday year?
 There was a telephone number to call, but no address.
 We read the propaganda and thought nothing of it.
 But when we told Mr. Brosnan about the flier we could see the worry in his eyes.